London Gatwick Airport is a busy, bustling airport that can be hard to navigate. That is why we are sharing this Gatwick Airport guide.

 Just a short walk from the North Terminal is the Hampton By Hilton hotel (a place I found myself attending meetings and meet & greets whilst working for Swissport).
 These rooms offer more spacious and luxurious options.

-Within a 10 minute drive you can also find a Travelodge, Premier Inn, Ibis (another former job of mine) and Holiday Inn that can get you to the airport via taxi for under £10 – this is a better choice for those travelling as a family.
+Within a 10-minute drive, you can also find a Travelodge, Premier Inn, Ibis (another former job of mine), and Holiday Inn that can get you to the airport via taxi for under £10 – this is a better choice for those traveling as a family.